You’ve been servicing PC’s in a small community for a long time – almost 2 decades at this location. Tell us what that’s like.

 What advice would you have for a tech looking to establish in a small community?

 It probably depends on your temperament.
 In a smaller community, the slower pace will mean you’ll have to slow your own roll a bit.
-We charge by the hour and expect people want us to get in, get it fixed and get out but you really have to be willing to take a little more time that you might not get paid for and sometimes that requires follow up visits to keep the users on the right track.
-It balances out one way or another but generally speaking you take a pay cut for the slower lifestyle.
+We charge by the hour and expect people want us to get in, get it fixed and get out but you really have to be willing to take a little more time.
+Provide some guidance and reassurance from time to time.